abhishekbalam-xyz/thoughts/_posts/2018-01-31-lunar-eclipse.md

 Today I also began reading the Intelligent Investor, it's a heavy read.
 But slowly I'll manage..

+Did learn basics of Perl, I think I'll start to use it more in Unix..

 Plans to start yoga from tomm and do a bit of exercise, it's 3.05 am of the next day, let's see :P